 World War 2, Western Australia, Rottnest Island AIF Enlistment, W20322 to WX25028 STOCKTON, 1942

-Before December 1941 members of the Australian Military Force (AMF - home service only) could join the Australian Imperial Force (AIF - eligible for overseas service).
-However once their AMF unit was mobilized they could not leave their unit to join the AIF.
-In July 1942 this prohibition was lifted.
+Before December 1941 members of the Australian Military Force (AMF - home service only) could volunteer to join the Australian Imperial Force (AIF - eligible for overseas service).
+However once their AMF unit was mobilised, they could not leave their unit to join the AIF.
+In July 1942 this prohibition was lifted and some 400 men, serving on Rottnest Island with 10 Garrison Battalion volunteered for the AIF.

 Details